 Read key facts about the Ormen Lange project and find out about its history, the technology used, and Shell’s environmental approach.

-Natural gas from the deep-water Ormen Lange project 120 kilometres (75 miles) off Norway’s coast meets around 20% of the UK’s gas needs.
-We pipe it to a processing plant on land at Nyhamna, which is being upgraded to receive gas from more fields.
-Once impurities are removed from the gas, we send it to the UK through one of the world’s longest subsea pipelines.
+Natural gas from the deep-water Ormen Lange project 120 kilometres (75 miles) off the coast of Norway meets around 20% of the UK’s gas needs.
+We pipe it to a processing plant on land at Nyhamna.
+Once impurities are removed from the gas we send it to the UK through one of the world’s longest subsea pipelines.

 Inside Ormen Lange